States hope for revenue boost with Mega Millions craze - KESQ

 “The people that play it are disproportionately low-income,” said Fred Nathan, of the nonpartisan policy group Think New Mexico.
 He successfully lobbied for the state’s 30% minimum contribution of lottery revenues for college scholarships, but said concerns remain about the share of lottery scholarships that go to children of affluent and middle-income families.

 Mega Millions is played in 45 states as well as Washington, D.C., and the U.S. Virgin Islands.
 No one has matched the game’s six selected numbers since April.
-T he next drawing will be at 11 p.m.
-Friday in Atlanta.
+The next drawing will be at 11 p.m.
+Eastern Time in Atlanta, Georgia.

 On Friday, the historic jackpot attracted Bryan Byrd, 36, to buy a ticket at a gas station in Columbia, South Carolina.
 Byrd said he usually only plays when the pot gets this big.